MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/set-and-schedule-app-pricing.md

 You can optionally schedule one or more price changes if you want the base price of your app to change at a specific date and time.

 > [!IMPORTANT]
-> Price changes are only shown to customers on Windows 10.
+> Price changes are only shown to customers on Windows 10 devices (including Xbox).
 If your app supports earlier OS versions, the price changes will not apply.
 >
 > - For customers on Windows 8, the app will always be offered at its **Base price** (and not any market-specific price), even if you schedule additional price changes.
 > - For customers on Windows 8.1, and on Windows Phone 8.1 and earlier, the app will always be offered at the initial price for the customer's market, even if you schedule additional price changes in that market.